EFS in AWS EKS

 Installing AWS EFS CSI Driver

-2. From the Integrations tab , click on Manage Applications tab from the three dots on your cluster card.
+• From the left panel go to the Integrations tab and click on Manage Applications from the the three dots in the right bottom corner of the cluster card.

 image: